The Information Literacy Course Enhancement Grant has the following goals:

 Faculty Outcomes and Expectations

-The UTEP Library will award a select number of $2500 grants (to use for research or at their discretion) to teaching faculty members or instructors who plan to significantly enhance a course by integrating library-designed information literacy instruction and resources.
-Since one of the goals of this initiative is to make faculty/instructors and their students more aware of the resources and services the UTEP library has to offer and enhance future use of those resources, the grant will increase by $500 if a workshop on information literacy is attended by the awarded individual.
+The UTEP Library will award a select number of grants of $2500 (to use for research or at their discretion) to teaching faculty members or instructors who plan to significantly enhance a course by integrating library-designed information literacy instruction and resources.
+Since one of the goals of this initiative is to make faculty/instructors and their students more aware of the resources and services the UTEP library has to offer and enhance future use of those resources, the grant will increase by $500 if a session on information literacy is attended before the awarding of the grant.

-All proposals and required attachments must be submitted to firstname.lastname@example.org with the Subject line “Information Literacy Course Enhancement Grant,” no later than June 15, 2014 for Fall 2014 semester.
-Proposals are not to exceed ten pages (at least 10 pt font, double-spaced) and should include the following information:
+All proposals and required attachments must be submitted to firstname.lastname@example.org with the Subject line “Information Literacy Course Enhancement Grant,” no later than March 26th for Summer 2017 and June 25th for Fall 2017.
+Proposals are not to exceed ten pages (at least 10 pt font) and should include the following information:

 1. Faculty/Instructor Name and Contact Information